 Fitness and saving on life insurance

 Even without discount programs, fitness impacts the cost of life insurance.
 For example, body weight is one of the two metrics used to calculate a person's body mass index (BMI), which is then used by insurance companies to help determine a person's insurability and life insurance rates.

 We gathered quotes for $500,000 life insurance policies from Ameritas Life Insurance.
 The quotes for both male and female 35-year-old nonsmokers, for a 20-year term policy.
 We found that a 5-foot, 9-inch-tall man who weighs just 10 pounds more than the national average of 196 pounds can expect to pay $355 more for life insurance per year.
 A 5-foot, 3-inch-tall woman who weighs just 10 pounds more than the national average of 169 pounds can expect to pay $245 more for life insurance per year.

 Annual Life Insurance Rate

-Your life insurance cost will be heavily impacted by your body weight, but other fitness factors will also play a role.
-When you submit an application for life insurance, it's likely that the insurance company will request that you undergo a medical exam.
-The exam may involve a physical, a urine test and even a blood test.
+Your life insurance premiums are partially determined by body weight, but other fitness factors also play a role.
+When you submit an application for life insurance, the insurance company may request that you undergo a medical exam.
+The exam may involve a physical, a urine test and a blood test.
 The information gathered from these exams will help gauge your risk to the insurer, which is how your life insurance company determines your rate.